Average Outstanding Balance - Explained

 Calculate the Average Outstanding Balance

-A simple average balance is calculated by adding a beginning and ending balance and dividing the total by 2.
-The weighted average balance takes into account the amount of time during the measurement period a balance was at a given point.
 The average balance is most commonly used by credit card firms when measuring finance charges using a weighted medium-scale balance.
 First, the average daily balance is estimated and then multiplied by the correct rate of interest.
 One of the factors present in the credit score of a consumer is the average outstanding balance on his loans and credit cards.
 Monthly reports on the average outstanding balances on active accounts in addition to the past due amounts are usually given to credit agencies.

 Credit Score Factors

 Credit companies report unpaid balances every month and the total remaining balance of a borrower to credit reporting agencies.
 Two of the factors which affect the credit score of a borrower are the outstanding balances and how quickly debts are repaid.
 A decrease in the total outstanding balances of a debtor will lead to a corresponding increase in his credit score.